Deep within both is an effect that's turning out to be key across almost all mental health.

 - Hippocampus - seat of memory and mood control

 Goodness.
-And BDNF drives yet.
+And BDNF support both.
 Yes, the net effect is an antidepressant boost but it's nice to know what's happening underneath the surface.

 Check out CBD and BDNF for more detail.